ddbullfrog/mc-docs.zh-cn/articles/virtual-machine-scale-sets/instance-generalized-image-version-powershell.md

    -Message "Enter a username and password for the virtual machine."

 # Create the resource group and scale set
-New-AzResourceGroup -ResourceGroupName myVMSSRG -Location chinanorth New-AzVmss `
+New-AzResourceGroup -ResourceGroupName myVMSSRG -Location chinanorth2 New-AzVmss `
    -Credential $cred `
    -VMScaleSetName myScaleSet `